The founder's guide to fractional CFO services: Scope, tiers, and the right fit for your stage (2026)

 When should you engage?

-The three tiers are sequential.
-Foundation has to be solid before Growth work makes sense.
-Growth work has to be reliable before Series A Ready work is credible.
-A CFO brought in two weeks before a raise is doing Foundation work under investor pressure.
+The three tiers are sequential: The books-led tier has to be solid before dedicated CFO work makes sense.
+Dedicated CFO work has to be reliable before embedded finance work is credible.
+A CFO brought in two weeks before a raise is doing books-led work under investor pressure.

 The practical read: engage one tier earlier than you think you need.
-If a Series A is on the horizon, get into the Growth tier now, before the first investor meeting is on the calendar.
+If a Series A is on the horizon, get into the dedicated CFO tier now, before the first investor meeting is on the calendar.

 Not sure which package fits your stage?